 A good craft beer logo design has a personality.
 It has pizazz.
 It has charisma.
 It makes people pick up a bottle or can and say “Wow!
 I don’t even like beer but this design makes me think I’ll love this IPA.”

 New beer brands pop up every few months — brewery brands emerging from basements and old warehouses, craft beers are in, and owners and developers sure are having fun with their logos.
 Brands are playing with fonts and images — in their logos, on their bottle labels, on online labels and websites, on glassware and more.
 They are learning what works, and what doesn’t.
 Just like brands have been doing for years, redesigning logos to find what fits.
 And these particular brands know what works.

-Here are the top 16 best beer logo designs of 2018 (in no particular order, except best to worst).
+Here are the top 16 best brewery logos of 2019 (in no particular order, except best to worst).

 Just kidding, no order here.
 Just 16 really cool looking beer logo designs.
 And who knows, maybe you’ll get some inspiration?

 Or maybe, you’ll just get thirsty.
 But as long as you feel something, we know we'll have been successful.